 - Salt - To taste

-- Dry roast the chana dal till it is pinkish brown in color.
+- Dry roast the chana dal till it is brownish in color.

-- Dry roast the urad dal till it is pinkish brown in color.
+- Dry roast the urad dal till it is brownish in color.

 - Mix the two dals and allow to cool a bit.